 HARVEST Our Harvest Service will take place on Sunday 13th October at 3.30pm when our speaker will be Frank Sage who will tell us of the work of Storehouse who provide Christmas hampers for people in need in Tallaght.
 The service will be followed by refreshments in the Hall.

-TAIZE We had our first Taize service on Sat 28th September, we intend to have a service on 4th Saturday of each month in St. Maelruain’s, as part of the local Vine initiative and .
+TAIZE We had our first Taize service on Sat 28th September, we intend to have a service on 4th Saturday of each month in St. Maelruain’s, as part of the local Vine initiative and everybody is welcome.
 The service is informal, similar to our family service but giving people the opportunity to give their opinion about the reading.
 We had tea / coffee after the service at the bottom of the aisle with roughly thirty people in attendance, primarily from the wider community.
 I hope that this service with be successful in addition to our Sunday services facilitating people who find it difficult to attend on a Sunday morning.

 BOWLS Our club reopened on Tuesday 17th September.
 Our match secretary Audrey is busy organising dates for our league matches.
 We look forward meeting up with other teams when our league matches start.
 We send good wishes to Muriel and Jim and hope they will be back bowling very soon.